 - Gluten-Free Option: Use gluten-free pasta and ensure your cream of mushroom soup is gluten-free.
 Substitute gluten-free crackers or crushed potato chips for the saltine topping.

 - Dairy-Free Alternative: Use unsweetened almond or oat milk and a dairy-free cream of mushroom soup.
-Replace butter with olive oil for topping.
+Replace butter with olive oil for the topping.

 - Higher Protein Version: Add an extra can of tuna and mix in ½ cup of cottage cheese with the soup mixture.